 Afterwards, the patient attends integration therapy sessions, where the psychedelic experience is examined and analyzed.

 Ketamine is a dissociative psychedelic.
 This dissociative effect allow the patient to zoom out and observe their lives from a different vantage point.
 It can feel like your mind is separated from your body, and may cause unusual physical sensations, emotions, visual effects, and mystical experiences.
 These effects are often described as relaxing and pleasant experiences; however, they can also be difficult or uncomfortable.
 Working with a therapist to help make sense of these experiences can help distill meaningful takeaway messages that allow healing and releasing of past trauma and areas of struggle.

 What if I have a bad trip?

-Psychedelics are non-specific amplifiers.
-This means that there are no good trips or bad trips.
+Psychedelics are considered non-specific amplifiers of the human psyche – they amplify whatever contents exist in the mind, whether conscious or unconscious.
 Yes, there may be very challenging psychological and physical experiences that appear during a psychedelic-assisted therapy session, but with the right support, such experiences usually lead to deeper healing and integration, helping us turn toward and better understand things we may have suppressed.

 Your therapist is a neutral, witnessing presence to what is happening and can be an anchor while you ride the waves of your experience.